tokenbender/kautuhal/posts/how-i-bring-the-best-out-of-claude-code.md

 better approach:
 ```
-well-formalized --> issues/nnn.md (plan)
+well-formalized --> issues/<issue_no>.md (plan)
-                --> docs/plan.md (issue requirement)
+                --> docs/plan_<issue_no>.md (issue requirement)
 ```

-this `plan.md` serves as claude's context. the `todo.md` is essentially exactly the same as your to-do list.
+this `plan_<issue_no>.md` serves as claude's context. the `todo.md` is essentially exactly the same as your to-do list.

 > the todo list is nice, but as you consume things in longer context in claude code, it becomes hard to keep up. so we store it inside the `todo.md`.

 ## 3. parallel claude code usage

-if you're using multiple claude code windows in parallel, assign each one:
+if you're using multiple claude code windows in parallel, assign each one an issue and its corresponding docs, todos, and requirements. this way, everything is tracked automatically.
-- an issue
-- its corresponding:
-  - docs
-  - todos
-  - requirements

-this way, everything is tracked automatically.

-currently, i don't use claude code in parallel much because it tends to:
-- create new files for everything
-- prompt to edit existing files directly
-- update code based on outdated or flawed understanding
+currently, i don't use claude code in parallel much because it tends to create new files for everything, prompt to edit existing files directly, and update code based on outdated or flawed understanding.

-that's why i often ask it to detail its plan so i can:
-- do smell checks
-- question intentions: *"oh, you were aiming to do xyz. then why modify abc?"*
+that's why i often ask it to detail its plan so i can do smell checks and question intentions like *"oh, you were aiming to do xyz. then why modify abc?"*

-additionally:
-- claude might start running commands unknowingly
-- fill context with needless output tokens
+additionally, claude might start running commands unknowingly and fill context with needless output tokens.

 > i avoid this by running it manually myself, providing a snippet of the error so it can best debug it.

 ## 4. execution strategy

-once you're going through each item:
-- step by step
+once you're going through each item, do it step by step while enforcing quality standards. you decide how frequently to execute and ensure there are no blindspots.
-- enforcing quality standards

-you decide:
-- how frequently to execute
-- ensure there are no blindspots

 > personally, i avoid diving into thousands of loc i haven't written or understood.

 ## 5. iteration and updating context

-as i implement and ensure smooth execution:
-- i iterate with errors and debug
-- i go back and update crucial observations in the planning docs
+as i implement and ensure smooth execution, i iterate with errors and debug, then go back and update crucial observations in the planning docs.

 > this allows the model to build better understanding of the issue and what is already known.